OrangeTimes/katacoda-scenarios/helm-01-basic-templating/step1.md

 # Practical task

 Ok so let's learn by doing.
-Fix next issues in chart01 helm chart
+Fix next issues in current helm chart

 >**Issue 1: Fix template to reference the application name correctly**